 - Plea bargaining is a more direct way of aiming for a reduced sentence, although some states prohibit this kind of benefit to guilty pleas.

 - You can request either a jury trial or a trial before a judge, usually depending on how serious the charge is or how much you want to try and fight for your innocence.
 Confer with your lawyer before you decide which one to choose.

 The third option here is the main one to focus on because most people don’t want to plea bargain or plead guilty.
 In this case, you are fighting the DUI charge – something that can be an uphill battle even for people who are prepared.

 Fighting the Charge

-It is important to understand that both types of DUI charges matter here.
+It is important to understand that both types of DUI charges matter here and that you have a good attorney representing you, such as Mesa Criminal Attorney.
 Fighting your charge and still having a blood alcohol level of at least 0.08% can be enough to get you convicted, but the chance of a conviction increases with your blood alcohol level, even if you manage to successfully fight off other elements of the charge.